 Put simply, older buildings were designed for specific climates and low energy budgets.
 Before the introduction of central air conditioning, electric illumination, and other inventions that enabled us to use technology to isolate us from natural forces, designers and builders had to know how to take advantage of fundamental building physics to condition our buildings because technologies to overcome these challenges were either extremely expensive or simply didn’t exist.
 Modern concepts of sustainability, such as solar orientation, layer stratification, daylighting, and thermal chimneys, really are the rediscovery of traditional design elements.

 This isn’t to say, however, that modern technology hasn’t proved useful in preservation projects.
 We’ve seen advancements in energy modeling that enable us to understand where the primary sources of heat loss/heat gain occur — and to more effectively design to minimize heat transfer.
-In many of our adaptive use projects at Marks, Thomas Architects, we’ve found it far more effective to provide more insulation in roofs rather than the walls of historic structures.
+In many of our adaptive use projects at Marks Thomas, we’ve found it far more effective to provide more insulation in roofs rather than the walls of historic structures.
 This, in turn, better preserves the integrity of the historic fabric, while increasing the energy performance of the building.

 As we move forward, I’m eager to see how the overlap between preservation and sustainability continues to grow and deepen.
 If you have a historic preservation or sustainable design project you’d like to discuss, we can help.
 Get in touch to start the conversation.